Q - What do I do with updates I receive on alumni or donors?

 Donor name and address must be completed.

-Gift value must be determined before the form is sent to University Advancement.
+Gift value must be determined before the form is sent to Advancement Services.
 Back-up for the value allowed, for example receipts if an item has been purchased or appraisals provided by the donor, for the gift-in-kind must be attached.

 If the gift is computer-related, the form must be routed through the Associate Vice President of Information Technology Services for approval.